Yustira/crowd-counting/README.md

 # Crowd Counting ML Model Deployment
-This is a repo for Bangkit machine learning final project.
+This is a repo for Bangkit final project to deploy machine learning model on web app using Flask.